WollfieGitHub/BachelorProject/README.md

 #### Server

 ##### Framework used :
-The framework chosen to code the backend of the application is Quarkus.
+The framework chosen to code the backend of the application is **Quarkus**.
 It is a recent framework based on Spring Boot.
 It has a well documented API that I invite you to [check here](https://quarkus.io/).